LiVinson/nba_friend_finder/README.md

 # NBA Friend Finder

-The NBA Friend Finder application is full-stack sitethat allows users to complete a 10 question survey to find out which NBA superstar they are most like.
+The NBA Friend Finder application is full-stack site that allows users to complete a 10 question survey to find out which NBA superstar they are most like.
 Once the survey is complete, the name and a gif from the GIPHY API of the user's match is displayed in a modal.

 NBA Friend Finder is deployed at Heroku: [Friend Finder](https://sheltered-citadel-34944.herokuapp.com/)